 Back when keyword stuffing was still possible, it was standard procedure to “stuff” a webpage with vast amounts of keywords that were not actually relevant to the subject of the content.
-This practice could be used to manipulate page ranking, because it made certain pages appear relevant to specific search phrases.
+This practice is used to manipulate page ranking as it made certain pages appear relevant to specific search phrases.

 Make Sure You Don’t Duplicate Content